-Question 6 asks if the person files federal taxes, yes or no. If "Yes," it asks if s/he files jointly with a spouse, claims any dependents, or is claimed as a dependent on anyone else's tax return.
-[This question is key for calculating MAGI household size and income for the Medicaid covered groups for children, families and non-elderly adults.]
+Question 6 asks if the person files federal taxes, yes or no. If "Yes," it asks if he/she files jointly with a spouse, claims any dependents, or is claimed as a dependent on anyone else's tax return.
+[This question is key for calculating MAGI household size and income.]

-Question 7 asks if the person is pregnant.
-If "Yes," how many babies are expected and what the expected due date is.
+Question 7 asks if the person is pregnant or was pregnant in the last 12 months.
+If "Yes," how many babies are/were expected and what the expected/actual due date is.
 [This question flags the application for 7 calendar day expedited processing.]

 Question 8 asks if the person needs health coverage.
 If "No," the person can skip to Page 3 "Current Job & Income Information".
-If "Yes," it advises them to continue answering questions 9-17 below.
-It also has two questions about being evaluated for the Plan First program.
-Check "Yes" if under age 19 or over age 64 if they don't want to be evaluated for Plan First (Opt In).
-Check "No" if age 19-64 and do not want to be evaluated for Plan First (Opt Out).
+If "Yes," it advises them to continue answering questions 9-18 below.
+It also has a question about being evaluated for the Plan First program.
+Check "Yes" if the person is age 19-64 and wants to be evaluated for Plan First (Opt In).
+Note: if no box is checked in this question, evaluation for Plan First will still be done.

-Question 9 asks if the person needs help with everyday things to live safely in the home or if he/she has a physical disability or long term disease, a mental or emotional health condition, or addiction problem.
-[This question explores whether the person might be "Medically Complex" and potentially require care coordination services through his/her Medicaid health plan.]
+Question 9 asks if the person needs help with everyday things to live safety in the home or if he/she has a physical disability or long term disease, a mental or emotional health condition, or addiction problem.
+[This question explores whether the person might be eligible under the Aged, Blind, & Disabled (ABD) Medicaid coverage category or if he/she is "Medically Complex".]

-Question 9 also directs an applicant who is age 65 or older OR receiving Medicare, to complete Appendix D, which is not included in the Application booklet.
-Copies can be downloaded from the Cover Virginia Website.
-Appendix D is described in detail starting on Page 2.9.
+If age 65 or older OR receiving Medicare, it also asks the person to complete Appendix D, which is not included in the Application booklet.
+Copies can be downloaded from the Cover Virginia website.
+Appendix D needs to be completed if someone has disabilities; is age 65 or older; or is in need of Long Term Care Services (nursing facility or community based care).